The Royal Oak Photo

 George had two brothers: Jim Broadhurst joined the Royal Field Artillery in April 1916 and was killed in action on March 21, 1918, at St Quentin.
 He is commemorated on the war memorial in St Peter's Church; also, William Broadhurst.

-The Stonnall branch of the Broadhurst family seems to have originated in Mill Green, Chester Road, in the early 19th century.
-By the middle of that century, several family members had moved to the previously-mentioned house in Stonnall, probably as a result of the availabilty of work at Lower Farm, a very short distance away (its main barn is visible in the main photo).
-Another branch ended up in the Aldridge and Walsall Wood areas.
+The Shenstone Tithe Map survey of 1838 mentions two Broadhurst families: one in Lynn Lane and one in Cranebrook Lane.
+A branch of the family seems to have taken up residence at Mill Green, Chester Road, in the early 19th century.
+By the middle of that century, several members of that branch had moved to the previously-mentioned house in Stonnall, probably as a result of the availabilty of work at Lower Farm, a very short distance away (its main barn is visible in the main photo).
+Other branches ended up in the Aldridge and Walsall Wood areas.

 A member of the Stonnall branch, William 'Billy' Broadhurst (b 1837), was the great-uncle of the Broadhurst siblings, George, Jim, William and Harriet.
 He became a notorious drunkard, poacher and repeat offender in a career that spanned the mid to late 19th century.
 His story is told in this article.